Solar Geometry and Insolation

 Azimuth Angle

-The azimuth angle $\zeta$ specifies the compass direction to the sun, measured from north.
+The azimuth angle $\zeta$ specifies the horizontal direction to the sun.
 It is essential for tracking solar panels, understanding shading, and computing radiation on tilted surfaces.
+Note that this package uses a non-standard convention, measuring $\zeta$ from due East and increasing counter-clockwise (see below), rather than the more common convention of measuring clockwise from due North.

 The azimuth angle is